-On the other hand, under dynamic voltage drop, capturing the delay fluctuations arisen only in combinational circuits is not obviously enough for accurate timing verification, since setup and hold time of Flip-Flop (FF) also play important roles in timing verification.
+On the other hand, under dynamic voltage drop, capturing the delay fluctuations arisen only in combinational circuits is not obviously enough for accurate timing verification, since setup and hold times of Flip-Flop (FF) also play important roles in timing verification.
 However, the variations of setup and hold times under dynamic voltage drop and their estimation have not been clarified.

-Besides, focusing on FF setup and hold times, there are several studies on interdependence between setup and hold time [5][6].
-Conventionally, though the setup and hold times are characterized independently, [5][6] pointed out that the setup and hold times of an FF are interchangeable, that is, the hold time can be relaxed when the setup timing is critical, and vice versa.
-Furthermore, [7] experimentally compares the variations between combinational circuit delay and setup/hold times under constant voltage drop, and pointed out a cancellation behavior.
+Besides, focusing on FF setup and hold times, there are several studies on interdependence between setup and hold times [5], [6].
+Conventionally, though the setup and hold times are characterized independently, Refs.
+[5] and [6] pointed out that the setup and hold times of an FF are interchangeable, that is, the hold time can be relaxed when the setup timing is critical, and vice versa.
+Furthermore, the authors in [7] experimentally compared the variations between combinational circuit delay and setup/hold times under static voltage drop, and pointed out a cancellation behavior.
 However, to the best of our knowledge, the variation of setup and hold times and clock-to-Q delay under dynamic voltage drop has not been discussed so far.

 In this paper, we discuss how to estimate setup and hold times and clock-to-Q delay under given dynamic voltage drop.
-We first investigate their tendencies under dynamic voltage drop and show that the setup time becomes optimistic while the hold time constraint becomes pessimistic under the noise.
+We first investigate their tendencies under static and dynamic voltage drop and show that the setup time becomes optimistic while the hold time constraint becomes pessimistic under the noise.
 We then propose an estimation procedure of the setup time and clock-to-Q delay under the dynamic noise on the basis of [1], and evaluate the estimation accuracy.
+Note that although the given noise may change according to the resultant timing fluctuations of the FFs, this paper does not cover the re-examination of the waveforms.

 The rest of paper is organized as follows.
 In Sect.
-II, we review the setup and hold times and examine the necessity/unnecessity to consider the dynamic voltage drop.
+2, we review the setup and hold times and examine the necessity/un-necessity to consider the dynamic voltage drop.
 In Sect.
-III, we propose an estimation procedure of setup time and clockto-Q delay under dynamic noise.
-Sect.
-IV experimentally evaluates the proposed procedure and Sect.
-V concludes the paper.
+3, we propose an estimation procedure of setup time and clock-to-Q delay under dynamic noise.
+Section 4 experimentally evaluates the proposed procedure and